Choose the health content that’s right for you, and get it delivered right in your inbox.

-Pelvic floor disorders, including urinary incontinence, fecal incontinence and pelvic organ prolapse, .
+Pelvic floor disorders, including urinary incontinence, fecal incontinence and pelvic organ prolapse, affect approximately one in four women in the United States.
 Aging and obesity are both associated with increased incidence.
-In fact, .
+In fact, pelvic floor disorders affect about 30% of women age 50-59, 40% of those age 60-69, and 50% of women 80 and older.
 As a result of the aging population and obesity epidemic in the U.S., the prevalence of pelvic floor disorders is expected to increase over the next decade.

 AdventHealth has cared for patients with pelvic floor disorders for many years.
 However, the increasing prevalence and complexity of these conditions, including the need for both urogynecological and colorectal physician care, led AdventHealth urogynecologist Nathan Kow, MD, to establish the Pelvic Health Program with a focus on enhancing coordination, streamlining communication, and leveraging systemwide resources to improve the patient experience and meet growing community needs.

 “Pelvic floor conditions can occur together and caring for these patients requires a multitude of services and specialists,” explains Dr. Kow who serves as the Program Director.
 “Patients may require care or surgery from both urogynecologic and colorectal physicians as well as imaging, testing and pelvic floor therapy.
 By integrating our services through this new program, we are better able to identify and care for even the most complex cases, including operating together to correct all abnormalities in a single surgical procedure.”